-Univ. of Alabama Rejects $21.5 Million Gift; Donor Urged Boycott Over Abortion Law
+Univ. of Alabama Returns $21.5 Million Gift; Donor Urged Boycott Over Abortion Law

 The University of Alabama's Board of Trustees has decided to return a $21.5 million gift from Hugh Culverhouse, Jr. — the school's biggest donor — and take his name off of its law school.
 The move comes after a dispute in which Culverhouse urged that a boycott of Alabama over its new abortion law should include the university.